AndreaDiotallevi/learning-journal/daily-notes.md

 ### Day 3 - Wednesday 13th November 2019

-- Paired with Jade and it was so much fun!
-At the end of the session we had a great feedback chat and highlighted the following:
+- Pairing with Jade was so much fun!
+At the end of the session we had a great chat and highlighted the following feedback points:
   - Well respected driver and navigator roles, letting the driver think and find the right solution, with the navigator supervising and googling questions.
   - Balanced interaction opposed to one sided.
   - Both of us had a chance to verbally explain a concept to the other person (the attr_accessor role to Jane and the Feature Test objective to me), and we both understood it well.